-New York is one of 20 states where sports betting is legal in the United States.
+New York is one of more than 30 states where sports betting is legal in the United States.
+Players must be at least 21 years old and in the state to make bets on mobile devices.
 This page covers New York sports betting in detail.

 History Behind Legalized Sports Betting in New York State

 Tribal casinos have always played a big role in New York betting.
-For years, there were no commercial casinos in New York, but this all changed in 2013.
+For years, there were no commercial casinos, but this all changed in 2013.

-Even though the New York legislature passed this law, the fate of New York sports betting depended on federal legalization in the United States.
+Even though the New York Legislature passed this law, the fate of sports betting depended on federal legalization in the United States.
 The belief was that the US would legalize sports betting, but when construction started on commercial casinos, it was still illegal throughout most of the country.

 Financial History Behind Legal Sports Betting in New York State

 New York casinos that established sports betting thought that it would lead to massive revenue for their businesses.
 When casinos had to begin the application process for sports betting, they had to give the state an estimated revenue figure.
 Most sportsbooks were off by nearly 50% of their estimated revenue from sports betting.